pyvista/pyvista/doc/user-guide/jupyter/trame.rst

 PyVista has the ability to display fully featured plots within a Jupyter environment using `Trame <https://kitware.github.io/trame/index.html>`_.
-We provide mechanisms to pair PyVista and Trame so that PyVista plotters can be used in a web context with both server- and client-side rendering.
+We provide mechanisms to pair PyVista and Trame so that PyVista plotters can be used in a web context with both server and client-side rendering.

 The server-side rendering mode of the Trame backend works by streaming the current render window to a canvas within Jupyter and then passing any user